Sunnykumarpal1/30-days-of-azure/README.md

     * it is like azure app service
     * It executes the individual function rather than entire application .In this we only when the azure function is running.

+  # 2) STORAGE

+  ## i)Blob storage:-

+     * it is the simplest storage .It does not having hierarchcal folder structure.
+     * it contain unstructured data like photos, video , log files.

+     It has multiple access tier's
+      i) Hot :- fresqtly acdess
+      ii cold :- infrastructure access
+      iii) Archieve;- rarely accessed.

+   ## ii) Azure file store
+      * they ate used for stuctured file storange

+   ##  iii) Azure data lake storage gen2
+       * They are use for stuctured file storag3.